Sri Venkateswara College of Engineering: Library

-The college subscribes to most major technical journals including those by the IEEE, ACM and ASME.
+The college subscribes to most major technical journals which includes those by the IEEE, ACM and ASME.
 Over 1,04,694 volumes and 1725 CDs are available and around 400 print and online journals are subscribed.

 Apart from the central library, all departments maintain their own libraries.
 SVCE is an institutional member of The British Council Library, IIT Madras, American Council Library, DELNET and MALIBNET.
 The library uses multimedia computers with internet connectivity, computer-based training, CDs, e-books and e-journals to promote e-learning.

-A new department of Information Management System (IMS) was started in 2012.
+A new department of Information Management System (IMS) was started in 2010.

 Sports infrastructure

 The 15 acre facility has a swimming pool, synthetic and clay tennis courts, turf cricket ground, basketball, football grounds, badminton, volleyball courts, and a 400-meter track.